LizPeng/Blog/typescriptTest/advTYpes.md

 ```

 ### user-Defined Type Guard
-To define a type guard, we simply need to defin a function whose return type is a type predicate:
+To define a type guard, we simply need to define a function whose return type is a type predicate:
 ```ts
 function isFish(pet: Fish | Bird): pet is Fish {
     return (<Fish>pet).swim !== undefined;